Gunilda: Gunilda wreck

-This ship is very well-preserved, as can be seen from photographs taken by a dive team in 2022.
+This ship is remarkably well-preserved, as can be seen from photographs taken by a dive team in 2022.

 Gunilda today

 The wreck of Gunilda was discovered in 1967 by Chuck Zender, who also made the first-ever dive to her.
 Her wreck rests on an even keel in 270 ft of water to the lake bottom, and 242 ft to her deck at the base of McGarvey Shoal.
 Her wreck is very intact, with everything that was on her when she sank still in place, including her entire superstructure, compass binnacle, and both of her masts.
 Numerous artefacts including a piano, several lanterns, and various pieces of furniture remain on board.
 Most of the paint on her hull survives, including the gilding.
 In 1980, Jacques Cousteau and the Cousteau Society used the research vessel Calypso and the diving saucer SP-350 Denise to dive and film the wreck.
 The Cousteau Society called Gunilda "the best-preserved, most prestigious shipwreck in the world" and "the most beautiful shipwreck in the world".

 Two divers have died on the wreck of Gunilda.
 Charles "King" Hague died in 1970; his body was recovered in 1976.
 Reg Barrett from Burlington, Ontario died in 1989.

-In 2019 a blogger on the Professional Association of Diving Instructors Tecrec blogsite named Gunilda the second-best technical diving site in the world, after the German battleship SMS Markgraf in Scapa Flow.
+In 2019, a blogger on the Professional Association of Diving Instructors Tecrec blogsite named Gunilda the second-best technical diving site in the world, after the German battleship SMS Markgraf in Scapa Flow.

+On June 10 2024, Viking Polaris conducted archaeological and tourism dives on the famous “Gunilda” shipwreck with their manned submersibles CS7.43 “Ringo” and CS7.44 “George”.

+The first Archaeological reconnaissance dives were piloted by Ant Gilbert (Sub Operations Manager / Chief Pilot), with Archaeologist (Chris McEvoy) and Aaron Lawton (Head of Expedition Operations) onboard.

+The dives were conducted as part of an Archaeological Impact Assessment together with guidelines highlighted by the province of Ontario.
+These marked the first manned submersibles dives since the Cousteau society filmed the wreck in 1980 with the SP-350 Denise.